This page describes how to connect Jira Cloud to Agentspace.

 Click Continue.

-Select the entities you want to sync from the following:
+In the Entities to sync section, select the entities you want to sync from the following:

 Attachment